leonjmac/calculator/README.md

 Current version includes most basic calculator tasks such as addition, subtraction, multiplication, division and calculating a percentage in a responsively designed manner.

-Keyboard is supported in this versin
+Keyboard entry is supported in this initial version.

 ## Future Development
-- Keyboard support
 - Scientific mode!

 ## Thanks